bpradipt/kata-demos/webserver/README.md

 # Introduction
-This demo deploys a simple echo webserver
+This demo deploys a simple echo webserver.
 The `Route` object is specific to OpenShift clusters.

 ## Deployment